 Final Thoughts

 Answering the question “What motivates you?” effectively requires introspection, research, and a clear understanding of the role and company.
 By identifying your core motivators, aligning them with the job, using specific examples, and demonstrating self-awareness, you can craft a response that not only answers the question but also leaves a lasting impression on your interviewer.
 Remember, the goal is to show that your motivations are a natural fit for the role and that you’ll bring enthusiasm and drive to the position.
-It will also help if you have a list of questions to ask the hiring manager during the interview.
+It will also help if you have a list of questions to ask the hiring manager during the interview and have some ideas regarding the best questions to ask at the end of an interview.